HL7-DaVinci/test-ehr/README.md

 The server this repository runs is a standard FHIR server that saves and provides FHIR resources for clients.
 Almost every step of the REMS workflow involves the EHR, it communicates with the [Request Generator](https://github.com/mcode/request-generator), [REMS Admin](https://github.com/mcode/rems-admin), [REMS SMART on FHIR app](https://github.com/mcode/rems-smart-on-fhir), and [Pharmacy System](https://github.com/mcode/pims).

 Any compliant FHIR server can replace this server in the workflow.
 This EHR server is provided as a convenience.
-All apps in the REMS workflow are programmed to function with any FHIR server.
+All apps in the REMS workflow are programmed to function with any FHIR server, but are programmed to work with this one by default.

 ## Initialization